 The Schroon Lake region is an area known for its pristine lakes, wild evergreen forests, and mountainous backdrop.
 Classic lakeside villages and cute Adirondack towns dot the region.
 Explore the fun attractions, inhale fresh mountain air, and get outside and enjoy the vibrant fall foliage.

 Visit the Natural Stone Bridge and Caves.

 Go spelunking!
 Explore the largest natural marble cave entrance in the eastern United States and view the massive stone bridge arch among an incredible display of ancient Adirondack geology.

-Take the self-guided, ¾ mile, mostly above-ground nature trail to mills site waterfalls, potholes and deep pools.
+Take the self-guided, almost a mile, mostly above-ground nature trail to Mills site waterfalls, potholes, and deep pools.
 You'll see many unique rock features including grottos and gorges and you can stop to enjoy the scenery at the many benches along the walk.
 Most of the areas are accessible by foot, but some require cave exploring gear.
 The tour and map are number coded for easy navigation.
 Plan on about an hour for the tour.

 Ride at the Circle B Ranch.